 Variance Review Process.
 Upon submittal of a complete application, a recommendation meeting will be scheduled with the Planning and Zoning Board.

-Planning and Zoning Board review.
+Planning and Zoning Board Review.
 At the recommendation meeting the Planning and Zoning Board will consider the request, supporting documentation, public input, and the Variance Approval Criteria.
 The Planning and Zoning Board may vote to recommend approval, approval with conditions, or denial of the variance.
 The Planning and Zoning Board’s recommendation shall be forwarded to the Board of Adjustment for final consideration.

 Public Notice of Board of Adjustment Hearing.
+Notification of surrounding property owners and interested parties shall be accomplished by posting a sign on the property, notification in the City’s legal newspaper, and mailing notices of public hearing to neighboring property owners.

+Posting of sign.
+A sign noting that a variance has been requested shall be posted on the site not less than ten (10) days before the public hearing before the Board of Adjustment.
+The sign shall be maintained on the site until final action is taken on the request, or the application is withdrawn by the applicant.
+Approved signs shall be secured from the City of Piedmont who shall require a reasonable deposit to cover the cost of replacement of the sign(s) and who shall determine the number and location of the sign(s) to be posted on the site.

+Publication.
 Notification of the date, time, and location of such hearing shall be provided by the City of Piedmont at least ten (10) days prior to the Board of Adjustment hearing by publication in the City’s legally designated newspaper.

-In addition, the applicant shall, by certified mail, notify all property owners within two-hundred and fifty (250) feet, excluding rights-of-way, of the nature of the request and the date, time, and location of the public hearing at least ten (10) days prior to the hearing.
+Property owner notification.
+The applicant shall, by certified mail, notify all property owners adjacent to, and within two hundred and fifty (250) feet of the perimeter of the property, inclusive of public right-of-way, of the nature of the request and the date, time, and location of the public hearing at least ten (10) days prior to the hearing.

-Board of Adjustment review.
+Board of Adjustment Review.
 The Board of Adjustment may concur with, modify, or reverse the Planning and Zoning Board’s recommendation.
 The decision of the Board of Adjustment on a variance request shall be made within thirty (30) days of the date of Planning and Zoning Board’s recommendation, unless a continuation is requested by the applicant.

-Denial of request.
+Denial of Request.
 In the event that the variance request is denied by the Board of Adjustment, reapplication shall not be permitted for a period of one year, unless the Board of Adjustment determines that the request has substantially changed.

 Zoning Ordinance Amendments.
 This Ordinance may be amended, supplemented, revised, or repealed as conditions warrant.
 The Piedmont Board of Trustees may amend zoning district boundaries, use categories, or the regulations established by this Ordinance.